centurion-corp/cordova-image-save-to-gallery/README.md

-# Photo Viewer
+# Cordova Image Save to Gallery
-> This plugin is intended to show a picture from an URL into a Photo Viewer with zoom features.
+> This plugin is intended to download picture from an URL into IOS device.

 ## How to Install